Skip to main content

 Mix and Match Tables

-Creating a wedding table seating plan/wedding seating plan ideas
+Ideas for Creating a wedding table seating plan

 There are a few things to keep in mind when creating your bridal table layouts or seating chart for weddings and wedding table seating plans:

-Once you have all of this information, you can start to create your wedding seating plan, but don’t forget the wedding seating plan etiquette.
+Once you have all of this information, you can start to create your seating plan, but don’t forget about table etiquette.
 The best way to create your homemade table plan idea come to life is to create a floor plan of the room.
 This will help you to see how many tables you need and where they should be placed.
 This is just one of our wedding seating plan tips.

 Decide how many people you would like to seat at each table.
 You will also need to consider the different age groups of your guests, as well as any dietary requirements or special needs.
 For example, if you have a guest in a wheelchair, you must ensure that they have a clear path to their seat.